feathery-org/slate/source/index.html.md

 ```

-Get session data for a form user.
+Get session data for a user on a specific form.

 ### HTTP Request